-\subsection{Model training}
+By default, the decoder uses greedy search to predict the likelihoods for the next word in the output sequence.
+Although this approach is often effective, it is non-optimal in some cases.
+In beam search, all the possible output words for the next step are generated, and the algorithm keeps track of the most likely $\boldsymbol{k}$ candidate sequences (in our case, comment sub-sentences up to the next output word). $\boldsymbol{k}$ is also known as the \emph{beam width}.
+Therefore, greedy search is a special case of beam search where $\boldsymbol{k} = 1$.
+Increasing the number of generated candidates $\boldsymbol{k}$ typically increases the possibility of finding the best candidate output sequence at the expense of a potential drastic decrease in decoder speed \cite{yoav2017neural,russell2002artificial,freitag2017beam}.
+We incorporate the beam algorithm during the comment generation process, which allows our model to generate multiple candidate comments for every code fragment that requires a \ac{satd} comment (more details in Section \ref{discuss-beam}).

+\section{Model Training}

-The training data is fed into the above learning components in \textbf{batches}.
-For each batch, the neural networks performs two training tasks: the \textbf{feed-forward} task and then the \textbf{back-propagation} task.
-In the feed-forward task, the model processes the batch input and calculates the predictions.
-In the back-propagation task, the model measures the error distance between the actual outputs and the predicted outputs of the current batch and tweaks its parameters accordingly.
-By that, the model completes one \textbf{training step}.
+The training data is fed to our deep learning components in \underline{batches}.
+For each batch, the neural network performs two training tasks: the \underline{feed-forward} task and then the \underline{back-propagation} task.
+In the feed-forward task, the model processes the input batch and calculates the predictions.
+In the back-propagation task, the model measures the error distance between the actual outputs (i.e. the ground truth) and the predicted outputs of the current batch, and tweaks its parameters accordingly.
+By performing the two training tasks, the model completes one \underline{training step}.
 Feeding the data in batches to the model has multiple benefits.
-First, it accelerates the training process compared with feeding the model only one observation at a time.
-Second, it introduces noise to the model which helps preventing over-fitting to the training data.
-Nonetheless, large batch sizes can be computationally exhaustive and reduce the prediction accuracy. \textbf{Batch Size} is one of the model's hyper-parameters that we consider during hyper-parameter tuning (Section \ref{hp-tun}).
+Firstly, it accelerates the training process compared with feeding the model only one example at a time.
+Secondly, it introduces noise to the model which helps preventing over-fitting to the training data.
+Nonetheless, large batch sizes can be computationally exhaustive and reduce the prediction accuracy. \emph{Batch size} is one of the model's \emph{hyper-parameters} that we consider during hyper-parameter tuning (Section \ref{hp-tun}).

-We apply an over-fitting prevention strategy called \textbf{dropout} \cite{srivastava2014dropout}.
-This strategy stops a proportion of the neural network's nodes from processing the batch's observations.
-This is useful because some nodes can dominate the training weights.
-By applying a random node \textbf{dropout rate} at each training step (we set our dropout rate to 20\%), we allow the remaining 80\% of the nodes to process the current batch, hence help avoid weight dominance that may cause over-fitting.
+We apply an over-fitting prevention strategy called \underline{dropout} \cite{srivastava2014dropout}.
+At every training step, this strategy selects a random proportion of the neural network's nodes and stops it from processing the batch's examples.
+This is useful because some nodes tend to dominate the training weights.
+By setting a \underline{dropout rate} (we set ours to 20\%), we let the kept network nodes (80\%) process the current batch, which helps to avoid the weight dominance issue.